-Vesting in a company means that you have worked for that company long enough to be entitled to full pension benefits in your company's retirement plan.
-Vesting in a defined benefit plan means that you are eligible to receive a monthly pension at retirement age.
-When you are vested in a defined contribution plan, like a 401(k), you are fully entitled to any company contributions to the plan if you leave employment.
+Vesting in a company means that you've worked for that company long enough to be entitled to full pension benefits in your company's retirement plan.
+On the other hand, vesting in a defined benefit plan means you're eligible to receive a monthly pension at retirement age.
+When you're vested in a defined contribution plan, like a 401(k), you're fully entitled to any company plan contributions if you leave employment.

 Defining Time Periods